When I'm buying something, I tend to use a credit card. It's easier to keep track of expenses when you put it on a card and it's often faster too.

 Sadly, coin counting machines aren't that accurate and a lot of banks don't want to deal with that headache… especially since fewer and fewer people are counting coins.

-Chase, Citibank, Bank of America, Capital One, TD Bank, PNC Bank, and many other national banks do not offer coin counting. 🙁
+Chase, Citibank, Bank of America, Capital One, TD Bank, PNC Bank, BB&T, and many other national banks do not offer coin counting. 🙁

 Ways to Use Coinstar for Free